Delivery Text Scams: The Grinch’s New Favorite Trick This Holiday Season

 FRESNO, California – Cody Sarhan, Communications Specialist

 The holidays are upon us, and you know what that means — shopping.
 And stealing.
 Tons of it.
-You might be waiting for a precious packages to arrive right now, tracking it like a hawk, refreshing the delivery status every 10 minutes (because, clearly, that will make it come faster).
+You might be waiting for a precious package to arrive right now, tracking it like a hawk, refreshing the delivery status every 10 minutes (because, clearly, that will make it come faster).
 But, what you might not be waiting for is a cybercriminal to send you a delivery text, only for them to steal your Christmas joy.

 You’re juggling gift lists, holiday parties, and travel plans, and then *ding* a text message lands on your phone, alerting you that your package has been delayed or needs further action to complete the delivery.
 It feels legit — after all, you’ve probably ordered more than a few things this season, so naturally, you click on the link to resolve the issue.